wzh99/IRL/README.md

 ## Optimization

-Optimization on the program are implemented as passes, which is usually the case in modern compilers.
+Optimizations are implemented as passes of transforms on the program, which is usually the case in modern compilers.
+At present, the following optimizations are supported:

+### Global Optimization

 Most of the global (function-level) optimizations depend on SSA form of the program, so a transformation to SSA form is a must.
-At present, the following optimizations are supported:

-* Global Value Numbering
+#### Global Value Numbering

+Detect redundant computations by finding congruent variables.
+Implementation at [`opt::gvn::GvnOpt`](src/opt/gvn.rs), example at [gvn.ir](test/gvn.ir).

-* Sparse Conditional Constant Propagation
+#### Sparse Conditional Constant Propagation

+Replace later uses of compile-time constants with its corresponding values.
+It applies this transformation by symbolic execution of the function using both CFG and SSA edges.
+Implementation at [`opt::sccp:SccpOpt`](src/opt/sccp.rs), example at [sccp.ir](test/sccp.ir).

-* Dead Code Elimination
+#### Dead Code Elimination

+Mark-sweep algorithm to find instructions that define unused variables.
+Can be used as subroutine for other optimizations.
+The construction of SSA form also uses this optimization.
+It is implemented as a method of [`lang::func::Func`](src/lang/ssa.rs)